susanBuck/slides/2014-04-27-cambridge-science-festival-intro-to-html.md

 	  <li>Tumblr</li>
 	</ul>

-**Practice:** Add a list of your three favorite websites below your heading element.
+**Practice:** Add a list of your three favorite websites below your headings.